llyr-who/PARALAAOMPI/README.md

     mpirun -np 4 paralaaompi -N 128 -L 32

 where you are requesting 4 processes, a spatial discretisaion of 128 nodes and a temporal discretisation of 32 nodes.
-If there are any problems then either create an issue on GitHub or contact me on antg3254 - AT - gmail.com
+If there are any problems then create an issue on here.